Eulima ephamilla

 Eulima ephamilla is a species of sea snail, a marine gastropod mollusk in the family Eulimidae.
 The species is one of a number within the genus Eulima.

 Description

 The maximum recorded shell length is 8.4 mm.

+(Described as Melanella rectiuscula) The small shell is slender, polished, and white.
+It has a swollen, blunt protoconch consisting of two whorls, followed by ten slightly convex whorls.
+The suture is distinct and shallow, and is not glazed over.
+The sculpture consists only of faint incremental lines.
+The base is elongately rounded and imperforate.
+The aperture is subovate, with a simple outer lip that is slightly convexly arcuate and a short, slightly raised inner lip.

+Distribution

+This species occurs in the Atlantic Ocean off Florida, USA.

 Habitat

 Minimum recorded depth is 640 m.
 Maximum recorded depth is 640 m.